Dean, College of Veterinary Medicine

 Download CV (PDF)

-- Joe Kornegay, D.V.M, Ph.D., Professor, College of Veterinary Medicine and Biomedical Sciences, Texas A&M University, campus visit will be announced as it’s confirmed.
+- Joe Kornegay, D.V.M, Ph.D., Professor, College of Veterinary Medicine and Biomedical Sciences, Texas A&M University, will visit campus November 4-5.

 Download CV (PDF)